holandes22/rafee/DESIGN.md

 - polling_interval: A background celery task will poll the repo for changes at this interval.
 Minimum is 30 seconds.

 The repository will be cloned to a pre-defined reserved folder for rafee with write permissions to it.
+If the filepath already exists, adding the repo will faile

 Slideshow
 ---------